NYPL/dgx-header-component/README.md

 ### CHANGE LOG

 #### v1.5.4
-> Updated log in, log out, and refresh link from beta-oauth instead of isso.
-For instance, the log in link now is "https://beta-oauth.nypl.org/auth/login?redirect_uri=https://browse.nypl.org/iii/encore/myaccount"
+> Updated the log in, the log out, and the refresh links to beta-oauth server instead of isso server.
+For instance, the log in link now is "https://beta-oauth.nypl.org/auth/login?redirect_uri=https://browse.nypl.org/iii/encore/myaccount".
+Also, updated the unit tests for the URLs changes.

 #### v1.5.3
 > Removed the console loggings for token expiration.